nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  IngredientParser class that parses the user input ingredients into an arraylist of Ingredient objects
   * Pros: Easy to implement.
   * Cons: The parser may confuse ingredients that have prefixes that Wishful Shrinking uses to identify fields in the names, eg "-" or ",". <br><br>

+* **Alternative 2:** Make ingredient's quantity field compulsory
+  * Pros: Easy to implement as command format is consistent.
+  * Cons: Quantity may be irrelevant and outdated if it is compulsory for all. <br><br>

 ##### Aspect 3: Should we allow adding duplicate ingredients and stacking quantities <a id="3133-aspect-3"></a>
 * **Alternative 1 (*current choice*):** Restricted to unique ingredients.
   * Pros: Storage will contain unique ingredients.